sourceallies/event-source-blog/blog/blog.md

 In a state mutation system, because a single record is being modified, optimistic concurrency control or pessimistic locking can ensure that a request cannot process an event while another request is in flight.
 Beyond this constraint, our system does not require any specialized software, servers or frameworks.
 An event sourced system can be built as a familiar REST API with the same web frameworks the team is comfortable with and backed by the same datastore technologies as traditional systems.

+We have created a reference implementation of the above architecture and made it [available on GitHub](https://github.com/sourceallies/event-source-blog).
+We have choosen implementations of the components that would be available to the widest audiance of developers.
+Depending on your deployment environment (On-Premis or one of the Clouds), you may want to choose different tools.

 Our stack consists of the following major components: